-The cap of this large, grayish brown, fleshy agaric has charcoal-grey patches, which are easily removable and a scaly stem, white gills, and no ring or volval bag.
+Amanita ceciliae, also known as Snakeskin Grisette, is a large fleshy agaric whose cap is grayish brown and has charcoal-grey patches, which are easily removable.
+It has also a scaly stem, white gills, and no ring or volval bag.
 It fruits during summer and autumn.

 is pallid gray-brown; shape ranging from convex to flat.
 It is upturned, and has a deep-coloured margin.
 There is a low umbo.
 Large, coarse, dingy gray patches decorate the volva.
 Flesh is white and firm.
 Gills